synapseweb3/forcerelay/guide/src/documentation/rest-api.md

 ### GET `/version`

-This endpoint returns the version of the Hermes (under the `ibc-relayer` key) as well as the version of the REST server itself (under the `ibc-relayer-rest` key).
+This endpoint returns the version of the Forcerelay (under the `ibc-relayer` key) as well as the version of the REST server itself (under the `ibc-relayer-rest` key).

 **Example**